hellomohit722/blogify/README.md

 blogify is a full-stack blogging platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It enables users to create, view, and comment on blog posts through a clean user interface and a modular backend.
 It also features AI-powered content summaries using OpenAI.

 🌐 Live Demo
-👉 Click here to try blogAI: [https://blogify-frontend-lyart.vercel.app/](https://blogify-frontend-lyart.vercel.app/)
+👉 Click here to try blogify: [https://blogify-frontend-lyart.vercel.app/](https://blogify-frontend-lyart.vercel.app/)

 🛠 Tech Stack
 -------------